ossf/wg-supply-chain-integrity/README.md

 See Google Groups for past archive: https://groups.google.com/forum/#!forum/ossf-wg-developer-identity

-You can also join our Slack channel at https://openssf.slack.com/messages/wg_supply_chain_integrity
+You can also join our Slack channel at https://openssf.slack.com/messages/wg_supply_chain_integrity, or the maintainer-facing `#maintainers` channel on the OpenSSF Slack.

 ## Meetings Times